diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 On large clusters with many files and blocks, the time it takes for a namenode to start from cold can be `30 minutes or more`.

 Hadoop 2 remedied this situation by adding support for HDFS high availability (HA).
 In this implementation, there are `a pair of namenodes in an active-standby configuration`.
 In the event of the failure of the active namenode, the standby takes over its duties to continue servicing client requests without a significant interruption.
 A few architectural changes are needed to allow this to happen:
 * The namenodes must use `highly available shared storage to share the edit log`.
-When a standby namenode comes up, it reads up to the end of the shared edit log to synchronize its state with the active namenode, and then `continues to read new entries` as they are written by the active namenode.
+When a standby namenode comes up, it reads up to the end of the shared edit log to synchronize its state with the active namenode, and then `continues to read new entries` as they are `written by the active namenode`.
 * Datanodes must `send block reports to both namenodes` because the `block mappings are stored in a namenode’s memory, and not on disk`.
 * Clients must be configured to handle namenode failover, using a mechanism that is transparent to users.
 * The secondary namenode’s role is subsumed by the standby, which takes periodic checkpoints of the active namenode’s namespace.